Close Menu

 El Salvador, which

-started buying Bitcoin in 2021, currently holds 5,968.8 Bitcoin, valued
+, currently holds 5,968.8 Bitcoin, valued

-at approximately $632 million.
+.
 A spokesperson for the National Bitcoin

 Office confirmed that the country will continue accumulating Bitcoin at a rate